mfractor/mfractor.github.io/docs/utilities/edit-shared-project-items.md

 ## Editing Shared Project Items

-Include in MFractor for Visual Studio Mac is an **Edit Shared Project Items** solution explorer action; we can use this to open the `.projitems` for a shared project in the MSBuild editor.
+Included in MFractor for Visual Studio Mac is an **Edit Shared Project Items** solution explorer action; we can use this to open the `.projitems` for a shared project in the MSBuild editor.

 To open the `.projitems` items for a shared project: